|

 V. K., F. Oury, N. Suda, Z-W. Liu, X-B. Gao, C.

-Serotonin-Dependent Mechanism Explains the Leptin Regulation of Bone Mass,
+2009: A Serotonin-Dependent Mechanism Explains the Leptin Regulation